shwetam19/Data-Analysis-Projects/README.md

 # Data Analysis with Python Projects
-Here, you'll find a collection of projects of data analytics using Python.
+Here, you'll find a collection of projects using Python and its libraries.

 ## Project Details